clarkmcc/go-hubspot/generated/v3/schemas/docs/PublicObjectSchemasApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPurgeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteCrmV3SchemasObjectTypePurgePurgeRequest struct via the builder pattern

 Name | Type | Description  | Notes